Types of Barbells – Introduction

 A parallel grip is often more shoulder-friendly than the more common pronated (overhand) or supinated (underhand) grips for bench presses, overhead presses, and bent-over rows.

-While Swiss bars are useful, they are best thought of as an addition to your regular barbell if you still want to do squats, deadlifts, and lunges for lower body training.
+While Swiss bars are useful, they are best considered an addition to your regular barbell if you still want to do squats, deadlifts, and lunges for lower body training.

 View this post on Instagram